all-of-us/workbench/deploy/README.md

 # Manual testing

 Note: See above for an explanation of why this process is special right now.
-This could be improved in the future by supporting builds via dirtly clients.
+This could be improved in the future by supporting builds via dirty clients.

-Use the --dry-run flag to test changes.
+- To test changes without deploying, use the --dry-run flag
+- To run a full manual test deployment, use --project all-of-us-workbench-test --app-version *username* --no-promote.

 To ensure your local changes are picked up during the deploy process, follow this process:

 1. Commit your changes to the deploy scripts
 1. Push your branch to GitHub, e.g. 'ch/deploy-fix'